Eliminated Teams, But Not Eliminated Bettors: 65% of Fans Keep Wagering Post-World Cup Ouster

 The fact the World Cup has been expanded this year, with more teams and more games, presents more opportunity for engagement, Mathew added.

-“There’s going to be a few challenges along with that as well, where there’s going to be some pretty big mismatches at some parts of group play, so we’re going to think about how are you going to keep your customers engaged?” he said.
+“There’s going to be a few challenges along with that as well, where there’s going to be some pretty big mismatches at some parts of group play, so we’re going to think about how you are going to keep your customers engaged,” he said.

 All the operators on the panel were saying the same thing – lots of localization around Canada and the U.S., but a bettor might support Argentina because of Messi, or another might have grandparents that grew up in Germany.
-There needs to be experiences for them all.
-It’s about melding in top-rated product with customer experience, creating an organic journey for the user, added Whitehead.

 Lean Into Localization